A Woman Who Won The Lottery Is Giving Away All The Money

 “We just try to promote good deeds.
 Good deeds can be so many things.
 It can be a bike, it can be food, it can be transport to go to the hospital.
 It can even be just listening to somebody on the phone because they are lonely.”

 One of her charitable efforts, Le Book Humanitaire (“The Humanitarian Portfolio”), provides hot meals to Montreal’s homeless.
-Other efforts around Montreal, according to Clarin, included helping a family of Syrian refugees find an apartment, and helping a homeless mother who’d just had a child.
+Other efforts around Montreal, according to Clarin, included helping a family of Syrian refugees find an apartment and helping a homeless mother who’d just had a child.

 Other charitable efforts have seen her providing medical care in India and Africa.